 You can stack the pegs into a tower, but because of how they are interlinked, when she goes to knock them over they sort of just tilt.
 It's a lesson in physics!

-Discontinued Lovevery Items From The Pioneer Play Kit
+Discontinued Lovevery Items From The Adventurer Play Kit

 Geometric friends puzzle